fommil/fpmortals/manuscript/under-review.md

   result: OptionT[Future, Int] = OptionT(Future(<not completed>))
 ~~~~~~~~

-The outer context can be anything that normally works in a `for`
-comprehension, but it needs to stay the same throughout.
-Call `.value`
-to return to it.
+Call `.value` to return to the original context

 {lang="text"}
 ~~~~~~~~